 As part of the annual plan development process, and at the client’s request, OutSolve will prepare an average salary comparison by job title similar to what is commonly called the OFCCP Trigger Test for each AAP location.
 Additionally, if the client receives an OFCCP scheduling letter, OutSolve will provide the data file necessary to respond to item #19 of the Itemized listing.

-With both Federal and state agencies prioritizing pay equity, it is critical for Federal contractors to have the ability to view potential areas of vulnerability that will lead them to compensation equity and compliance.
-This Risk Analysis is a compensation report designed to provide clients a gateway to viewing potential pay equity liabilities across multiple tiers by leveraging comparisons by job title, job group, and EEO category as they are linked to the data that is collected by the various agencies seeking to enforce
+With both federal and state agencies prioritizing pay equity, it is critical for Federal contractors to have the ability to view potential areas of vulnerability that will lead them to compensation equity and compliance.
+This Risk Analysis is a compensation report designed to provide clients a gateway to viewing potential pay equity liabilities across multiple tiers by leveraging comparisons by job title, job group, and EEO category as they are linked to the data that is collected by the various agencies seeking to enforce pay.

 OutSolve’s compensation team works with our clients to identify a strategy for pay equity analyses to meet compliance requirements for both state and federal agencies.
 OutSolve will perform legally-defensible and comprehensive compensation analyses using statistical techniques that adhere to ethical and professional standards.
 Analyses include both statistical multiple regression models as well as other tests and cohort reviews.
 Additionally, OutSolve can assist with post-estimations and pay change implementation strategy.